BenBlankenborg/final_project_IRM/README.md

 # final_project_IRM
-the code used for my final project for introduction to research methods
+The code used for my final project for introduction to research methods

 ## Seperating tweets from night and day